 Activities associated with Technology, Media & Telecoms are the manufacturing of semiconductors, electronic components and optical media, and production of a variety of hi-tech consumer goods, such as computers, laptops and mobile phones.
 It also includes media publishing, software development, motion picture and sound recording, and radio and television broadcasting.
 Telecommunications, data processing, networking and internet services are also part of this industry.

-Argentina hosts the third-largest ICT sector in Latin America in terms of subscribers, after only Brazil and Mexico.
-In regional terms, the country also has relatively high penetration rates in the main ICT products and services – such as ...READ MORE
+Argentina has the third largest ICT sector in Latin America by number of subscribers, beaten only by Brazil and Mexico.
+In regional terms, the country also has relatively high penetration rates in the main ICT services – ...View more details